 - A serious injury or illness of a family member who is a current member of the armed forces or a veteran

-Parental leave: The UW provides parental leave for all regular professional and classified staff —regardless of whether they are eligible for FMLA.
+Parental leave: The UW provides parental leave for all regular professional staff, contract covered staff, classified staff and librarians —regardless of whether they are eligible for FMLA.